 The question is — how do you align your business objectives with users’ needs & wants whilst having variable entry points and landing spots?

 What is the reason behind this conversion optimization guide?

-Having asked ourselves the above question on alignment, we had decided to examine home & landing pages of random companies from different industries.
+Having asked ourselves the above question on alignment, we had decided to examine home & landing pages of random professional services firms from different industries: engineering, legal, accounting, tech, construction, entertainment, recruitment and marketing.
 Though not entirely unexpected, to our surprise, the current state of affairs is rather dismal — the conversion rates reported by several studies aren’t impressive and in some industries are as low as 3% for their landing pages.

-As a side note — a typical home page usually has more generic content, intent and many competing objectives and so the conversion rates are expected to be lower than that of the landing pages.
+As a side note — a typical home page usually has more generic content, intent and many competing objectives and so the conversion rates are expected to be lower than that of specific, goal-oriented landing pages.